SnakeWayne/PHBS_MLF_2019/README.md

 Sample data can be found in the **data** folder of our project repository.

 ### Data Summary
 The sentiment dataset includes a number of news articles and every article is related to a certain listed company.
 Corresponding to each piece of news, the dataset includes the emotion regarding to that company.
 For a specific piece of news, the emotional indicator with the highest weight will be its overall sentiment.

-ChinaScope has claim that this classifaction accuracy is above 80%.
-Other trading data is provided by the Python api from [joinquant](https://www.joinquant.com/).
+Along with the sentiment data, we also use traditional trading data, which can be obtained through Python api of [joinquant](https://www.joinquant.com/).

 ## Data Preparation